chevere/docs/library/parameter.md

 ## Null Parameter

 Use function `nullp` to create a parameter implementing `NullParameterInterface`.
+This function can define `description`.

 ```php
 use function Chevere\Parameter\nullp;